Jeannette Dai-Wang, Esq.

 Jeannette is in charge of OCA's program development, and oversees administrative and legal affairs.
 She plays a key role in OCA’s strategic planning and business development.
 She serves as a consultant to other university units at UMD and often gives consultations to other Maryland state and local government officials.
 On behalf of OCA, she also serves as the liaison with Chinese Government agencies and universities.
 Prior to joining UMD in 2006, Jeannette has worked as an attorney for financial institutions and law firms.
 Jeannette obtained her bachelor degree from State University of New York double major in Political Science and International Relations with a minor in Modern Language-Japanese.
 She received her law degree from Southern Illinois University.

 Lei manages all of OCA's custom programs, including but not limited to: executive education programs, judicial/legal education programs, university administrators' leadership development programs, and faculty training programs, and college student summer institute and study tour programs.
-She participates in program planning and program content development, and is in charge of program implementation.
-She develops and maintains a network of U.S. government agencies, higher education institutions, private enterprises, professional associations, university faculty and industry experts to carry out high quality programs.
-She also manages day-to-day communication with program sponsors in China, and oversees all vendor contracts in the United States, and supervise the program team.
+She participates in program planning and content development, and is in charge of program implementation.
+She develops and maintains a network of United States government agencies, higher education institutions, private enterprises, professional associations, university faculty and industry experts to carry out high quality programs.
+She also manages day-to-day communication with program sponsors, oversees all vendor contracts in the United States, and supervise the program team.
 Lei obtained her Bachelor of Laws degree from Zhejiang University, P. R. China, and Master of Laws degree from the George Washington University.
 She is a member of the American Translators Association and is a member of the New York State Bar.